tdilauro/Simplified-wiki/LibraryRegistry.md

 For guidance on what the description should look like, see your type of library below.

+Use the language you expect your patrons to read.
+(TODO: we need a localization strategy for bilingual libraries.)

 In general, this is not a great place for feel-good phrases like "serving with pride".
 People are trying to find a library that serves _them_ in particular.

-# Semi-required information

-These are not technically required but will be used in most cases.
+## Adobe ID information (optional)

+This is marked as optional, but if your library controls access to any books that are encrypted with Adobe DRM, you really should provide it.
+If you have any books from Overdrive, Bibliotheca, or Axis 360, you need this.
+Providing it when it's not necessary does no harm.

+There are two pieces of information:

-- Short name for use in Adobe ID generation
+### Short name

+A string eight characters or less and must uniquely identify your library.
+For libraries in the United States, it should start with the two-letter state abbreviation.
+The SimplyE team will help you come up with a unique name.
+This name is never displayed to patrons.

-- Shared secret for use in Adobe ID generation
+### Shared secret

-# Optional information

-Provide this information if it's useful, but you don't have to come up with it if you don't have it.
+The SimplyE team will generate this string and share it with you.
+It needs to go into your circulation manager's configuration.

-## Logo
+## Logo (optional)

 A small graphic representing your library.
 This is shown in SimplyE when your library is selected.
 It's also shown when your library shows up in lists.

-## Color
+## Color (optional)

 One of a fixed set of values to be used as the core color in the app once the library is selected.
 If your library uses a distinctive color scheme, choose the color that best fits your scheme.
 By default, SimplyE uses a grey color scheme.

-## Alternate names
+## Alternate names (optional)

-If your library is known by an abbreviation or a nickname, provide it so we can use it when handling searches.
+If your library is known by an abbreviation or a nickname, provide it so we can find your library when people search for it.
+(Note that we will probably also find other libraries with the same abbreviation!)

 # For local libraries

+A local library serves a specific geographic community.
+We need to understand the locations and boundaries of that community, so we can guess whether someone is likely to be in the library's service area.
+We also need to know the names and numbers associated with the community, so we can guide its residents to their local library.

-## Description
+## Description guidelines

 Say which area you serve, and be specific. ("Serving Springfield, IL", not "Serving Springfield" or "Serving the Springfield area").
+Remember the goal here is to help someone who's looking at a list of search results figure out which library is the right one.

 ## Cities covered